 Asking the right questions about insulation

-You will find that all homes are different, and there are different forms of insulations on the market to compensate for this.
+You will find that all homes are different, and there are different forms of insulation on the market to compensate for this.
 All houses need to be checked properly before insulation is installed.
-Say for example you have a very hot house and decide to install ceiling insulation to combat the heat problem.
+Say for example you have a very hot house and decide to install glasswool insulation to combat the heat problem.
 If your house has windows that get direct sunlight during the day, and you don’t have anything to block the heat out, you could create a reverse effect.

 The ceiling insulation will block out the heat that comes down through the ceiling boards but it will create a winter effect by trapping the hot air that comes in through your windows.
-This in turn will actually make your home or office even hotter.
+This, in turn, will actually make your home or office even hotter.
 In situations like this, you should use solar shield window tinting on your windows.
 By using ceiling insulation in your roof and solar film on your windows you would have solved 90% of the heat gain and loss issues you are encountering.

 Using the right ceiling insulation

 Insulation that comes in roll form is generally better to have installed in your ceiling.
-The R-values of bulk ceiling insulation like think pink aerolite, isotherm, cellulose fiber or knauf insulation are very similar but there are more benefits to roll form insulation.
+The R-values of bulk ceiling insulation like think pink aerolite, isotherm, cellulose fibre or knauf insulation are very similar but there are more benefits to roll form insulation.

 Insulation with harmful chemicals